yorktronic/ds-summit-2016/README.md

 This repo contains notes and tutorials from the <a href="http://conf.turi.com/2016/us/" target="_blank">2016 Data Science Summit</a> in San Franciso, CA, which was organized by Turi (formerly known as Dato, creators of GraphLab Create).
+A complete list of sponsors can be found
-Below are my notes from the conference in their entirety.
+<a href="http://conf.turi.com/2016/us/sponsors/" target="_blank">here.</a> Below are my notes from the conference.

 ---